pierreablin/picard/README.rst

 If you use this code in your project, please cite::

-    Pierre Ablin, Jean-Francois Cardoso, and Alexandre Gramfort Faster ICA by preconditioning with Hessian approximations ArXiv Preprint, June 2017
+    Pierre Ablin, Jean-Francois Cardoso, and Alexandre Gramfort Faster independent component analysis by preconditioning with Hessian approximations ArXiv Preprint, June 2017